simpleviewinc/cms-bootcamp/README.md

 ### Collections
 It's time to go over some Simpleview specific tools.
 In this module, you'll learn about our Collections system which is the bread-and-butter of our CMS.
 This exercise should give you a walk through of the evolution of how Collections have been built over the years in order to demonstrate how all it's complex systems fit together and the problems they were trying to solve.

+In this section you'll learn about:

+- **Collections**: A system that can hydrate a template with data from different sources.
+- **Collection Helper**: A system that normalizes data regardless of source to make template management simpler as well as providing hooks for various expected features.
+- **Core Collection Library (CCL)**: A library of classes of widgets that are theme-able and extendable.

 All work will be done in a fresh instance of the Base Client specific to the trainee.

 **Estimated Time Needed:** 24 hours